-Emergency Dental Clinics Of Tulsa Extractions
+Emergency Dental Clinics Of Tulsa | Extractions

-What Are Tooth Extractions & What To Expect After The Procedure
+What Are Tooth Extractions & What To Expect After The Procedure?

 Tooth extraction is a procedure designed to completely remove the permanent tooth in your mouth, some refer to it as "pulling of a tooth".
 There are various reasons why a dentist-recommended this procedure and the most common sign is severely damaged tooth due to cavities.
 Extraction helps the patient relieve the pain experienced as well as stops the spread of infection to other healthy teeth.
 Removal of teeth can improve overall oral health.